tianyi-lab/Superfiltering/README.md

 <a ><img src="images/fast_alpaca.png" alt="overview" style="width: 40%; min-width: 300px; display: block; margin: auto;"></a>
 </p>

-This is the repo for the Superfiltering project, which introduces a method **astonishingly utilizes a small GPT2 (124M) model to successfully filter out the high-quality subset from existing GPT4-generated instruction tuning dataset.**
+This is the repo for the Superfiltering project, which introduces a method **astonishingly utilizes a small GPT2 (124M) model to successfully filter out the high-quality subset from the existing GPT4-generated instruction tuning dataset.**

 The repo contains: